Basel: Air

 Swiss International Air Lines, the national airline of Switzerland, is headquartered on the grounds of EuroAirport Basel-Mulhouse-Freiburg in Saint-Louis, Haut-Rhin, France, near Basel.
 Prior to the formation of Swiss International Air Lines, the regional airline Crossair was headquartered near Basel.

 Media

 Basler Zeitung ("BaZ") and bz Basel are the local newspapers.
 The local TV station is called Telebasel.
 The German-speaking Swiss Radio and Television SRF company, part of the Swiss Broadcasting Corporation SRG SSR, holds offices in Basel as well.
 The academic publishers Birkhäuser, Karger and MDPI are based in Basel.

 Trade fairs

-Important trade shows include Art Basel, the world's most important fair for modern and contemporary art, Baselworld (watches and jewelry), Swissbau (construction and real estate) and Igeho (hotels, catering, take-away, care).
+Important trade shows include Art Basel, the world's most important fair for modern and contemporary art, Baselworld (watches and jewelry, now discontinued), Swissbau (construction and real estate) and Igeho (hotels, catering, take-away, care).
 The Swiss Sample Fair ("Schweizer Mustermesse") was the largest and oldest consumer fair in Switzerland.
 It was held from 2007 to 2019 and took place in Kleinbasel on the right bank of the Rhine.